 Placing your order on a trusted online meat market site offers you choice, ease, and quality.
 All the information is there for each cut, including where it came from, size and grade.

-Here are three online outlets that sell amazing quality steaks online:
+Here are two online outlets that sell amazing quality steaks online:

 Despite its great flavor and incredible tenderness, this steak is a budget beater.
 Quality eating at economical prices is its specialty.